 Allograft is obtaining of bone graft materials from human cadavers.

-Concerns: The disadvantage of allograft is its lack of being autologous bone graft material which may be rejected by the recipient’s immune system.
-Another side risk from animal bone is the cross-transmission of disease and pathogens.
+Concerns: The disadvantage of allograft is that the bone graft materials may be rejected by the recipient’s immune system.
+Also there is chance of disease cross transmission.

 Xenograft: Bone from animal, usually porcine or bovine origins